VPDC

 • People with weakened immune systems

-• The virus spreads easily through the air when an infected person breathes, talks, coughs, or sneezes.
+• It spreads through the air when an infected person breathes, talks, coughs, or sneezes.

-• It takes about 10 to 21 days after exposure with an infected person for someone to develop chickenpox.
+• It takes about 10 to 21 days after being around an infected person for someone to develop chickenpox.

 • Your doctor may be able to determine if you have protection against chickenpox based on your vaccine record or previous lab results.

-• Stay away from places where there are large groups of people who are at higher risk of getting sick, such as schools, hospitals, or childcare.
-Do not return until your doctor says it is okay to return.
-This will help make sure that you do not spread chickenpox to others.
+• Stay away from other people or where there are large groups of people who are at higher risk of getting sick, such as schools, daycare, and hospital or urgent care waiting rooms, before talking to your doctor.
+This will help you make sure that you do not spread chickenpox to others.

 Information for the Public